frizianz/nginx_config_scripts/README.md

-# nginx_config_scripts
+# Nginx Config Snippets and Scripts
-Config and Scripts for Nginx
+This Repo is used for various snippets and config snippets i've used in my Nginx Deployment